whateverforever/ada-2019-project/README.md

 * How to merge datasets with very different identifiers (e.g. “BROCCOLI/CAULIFLOWER,CAULIFLOWER WHOLE” vs “broccoli, raw”)?

 ## Limitations of the dataset
-* no time/location indications
+* No time/location indications —> This might bring up limitations in the ability to reason about the awareness of househoulds regarding their meat consumption as this concern/trend is a rather recent one.
-* different identifiers to same concepts —> how to merge?
+* Different identifiers to same concepts —> how to merge?
-* demographic data only on 800 households, income very broadly categorized —> potentially reducing the size of the dataset
+* Demographic data only on 800 households, income very broadly categorized —> potentially reducing the size of the dataset

 # A list of internal milestones up until project milestone 2
 Add here a sketch of your planning for the next project milestone.